athindran/CBFDDP_Soft_v2/README.md

 <img src="./videos/barkour_reachability_ddplr_policy.gif" width="380" height="200" />
 </p>

-## Usage intructions
+## Usage instructions

-There are two minor variations, one intended to work with our own environments and one intended to work with the Brax-MJX interface.
-We rely on Anaconda for the python environment setup.
+There are two minor variations of the same methods, one intended to work with our own environments and one intended to work with the Brax-MJX interface.
+We rely on Anaconda for the Python environment setup.
 The `bicycle_jax_supported_env.yml` is best suited for our own simulators.
-The `brax_env.yml` is best uited for the MJX simulations.
-The user is free to mix the versions but the code may not be reproducible perfectly.
+The `brax_env.yml` is best suited for the MJX simulations.
+The user is free to mix the versions, but the code may not be reproducible perfectly.

 ### RaceCar

-The race-car is based on the setup in `simulators/car/*.py` with the dynamics implemented in `simulators/dynamics/*.py`.
-We provide the option for `Bicycle4D`, `Bicycle5D` and `PointMass4D` dynamics for the racecar setup.
-The point mass dynamics re-purposes the same configs and costs for the pointmass with mixing of the terms used to refer to the state variables.
+The race car is based on the setup in `simulators/car/*.py`, with the dynamics implemented in `simulators/dynamics/*.py`.
+We provide the option for `Bicycle4D`, `Bicycle5D`, and `PointMass4D` dynamics for the racecar setup.
+The point mass dynamics repurposes the same configurations and costs for the point mass, with a mixing of the terms used to refer to the state variables.

-In order to run the race-car setup, examples are provided in `test_scripts_ilqr_task.sh` and `test_scripts_naive_task.sh`.
+To run the race-car setup, examples are provided in `test_scripts_ilqr_task.sh` and `test_scripts_naive_task.sh`.

 ```
-# Bicycle 4D reachavoid - baseline line search, road boundary 2.5 in each direction, rollout stopping path.
+# Bicycle 4D reach-avoid - baseline line search, road boundary 2.5 in each direction, rollout stopping path.
 python evaluate_soft_ddpcbf.py -cf ./test_configs/reachavoid/test_config_cbf_reachavoid_circle_config_multiple_obs_1_bic4D.yaml -rb 2.5 -ls 'baseline' -sp 'rollout'

-# Bicycle 5D reachavoid - baseline line search, road boundary 3.0 in each direction, analytic stopping path.
+# Bicycle 5D reach-avoid - baseline line search, road boundary 3.0 in each direction, analytic stopping path.
 python evaluate_soft_ddpcbf.py -cf ./test_configs/reachavoid/test_config_cbf_reachavoid_circle_config_multiple_obs_1_bic5D.yaml -rb 3.0 -ls 'baseline' -sp 'analytic'

 # Bicycle 5D reachability - trust region line search, road boundary 3.5 in each direction.